Do You Own a Business?

 First, there’s no one best way to optimize your site.
 You’ll work with your SEO pro to develop a custom strategy.

-There are qualities which make your business stand out from the competition.
+There are qualities that make your business stand out from the competition.
 You might have an expert staff, a unique product, excellent customer service or all those and more.
 Your web presence will reflect those qualities.
 Your website should reflect the personality of you and your company.

 Optimizing a site involves the following types of actions: